Hybrid Office Design: 4 Data-Driven Tips

 “Furniture choice is very important,” stated one participant in a study on future office layouts.
 “I had meetings around enormous boardroom tables that actually stopped conversations happening and stopped connection forming.”

 This is also an area where companies fall victim to the error of assuming they just know what people want out of the office.
-The scourge of ping pong tables and beer fridges in pre-pandemic job postings is testament to this.
+The scourge of ping-pong tables and beer fridges in pre-pandemic job postings is testament to this.

 Piloting small scale design changes and measuring the outcomes demonstrates the ROI before making larger investments, which ensures the new design will meet its objectives.
 This is valid for anything from new chairs to coffee lounges, kitchenettes and big all-hands spaces.